PSSRA/pssra.github.io/content/join/bylaws.md

 Neither the Chapter nor the Organization need officially sanction membership involvement in ongoing projects that align with the overall mission of the Organization in their community as individuals, and therefore they shall not be conducted under either the Chapter or Organization's name.
 However, members should feel encouraged to seek out and assist with these projects, and should be encouraged to report on their experiences in General Meetings.

-### **SUBSECTION TWO: ENDORSEMENT OF UNAFFILIATED ACTION**

-\[Language by Rosa of the SF Bay Chapter and Gloria of the DFW chapter\] \[Optional\] If a full member of the Chapter would like to propose that we endorse/support an action or project, they must write up at least a few sentences of background of what the event is that they would be endorsing; as well as what the Chapters endorsement will mean, what resources the Chapter will be committing, and what specific tasks the Chapter will need to fulfill.

-The proposal must be shared on the Chapter's main communication platform and allow for comments, suggestions, and amendments by members.
-At the next chapter meeting, members will discuss the proposal, after which the Chapter will take it to a vote.

-For events that are time-sensitive, members will have 72 hours after the proposal is posted.
-The proposal must be posted in the Chapter's main communication platform and/or via email, with every member being notified.
-If there is significant controversy, then the endorsement must be postponed until a reasonable consensus has been reached.
-Events that are considered non-controversial can be voted on by request of the proposer after a discussion period is held.

 # **ARTICLE SIX: COMMITTEES**